Q. How do I change my PSAR membership information (email, phone #, etc.)

 Q. What are the qualifications to join the monthly plan?
 Are there penalties for joining after the deadline?
-Are there penalties for cancelling early?
+Are there penalties for canceling early?

 Q. When are the marketing sessions?
 How do I add a property to the Rally and Ride and Brokers Open?

-We are a welcoming organization and encourage agents selling in our area to participate and network.
-Affiliates must be members of PSAR or for $5 Affiliates may attend as guests to see if our meetings are worth while for them.
+We are a welcoming organization, and we encourage agents selling in our area to participate and network.
+Affiliates must be members of PSAR or for $5.
+Affiliates may attend as guests to see if our meetings are worthwhile for them.

 Q. I need the REALTOR, Equal Opportunity Graphic, and MLS logos for my business cards, where can I find them.